drshahizan/HPDP/exercise/2324/Question2.md

 # QUESTION 2 \[20 MARKS\]

-Malaysia's healthcare system generates and stores vast amounts of data related to **patient records, medical diagnoses, and treatment outcomes**.
-The increasing volume of healthcare data creates significant challenges for efficient data management and analysis.
+Malaysia's healthcare system generates and stores vast amounts of data related to patient records, medical diagnoses, and treatment outcomes.
+The increasing volume of healthcare data poses challenges in terms of efficient data management and analysis.
+The use of **Pandas**, a popular data manipulation library in Python, may encounter memory issues when dealing with large healthcare datasets.

-While **Pandas** is a popular Python library for data manipulation, it may encounter memory limitations when processing very large healthcare datasets.
-As a Data Science expert, you have been assigned to recommend suitable solutions for handling these large datasets.

-Answer the following questions.
+You have been assigned as a **Data Science expert** to assist the ministry in addressing these challenges.
+Please respond to the following questions:

 a) Pandas struggles with handling large datasets efficiently due to memory limitations.
 Explain **THREE (3)** techniques that can reduce memory usage when working with large datasets in Pandas.(6 marks)